KINO EYE – Busan, South Korea

 Outside

-Years later as the crew succumbed to routine and rearing it disbanded.
+Years later, as the crew succumbed to increased responsibilities and child rearing it slowly disbanded, with some trickling back to Australia, Canada and the States, or some up north to Seoul.
 A report surfaced that Kino Eye had finally become what we all hoped it one day would: a success.
 I was surprised at how I suddenly felt jealous and a little sad.
-So this is what it’s like to be a hipster.
-No wonder they look so unhappy.
-Kino Eye had arrived as THE place for the expat crowd and ESL teachers and happening locals to congregate.
-Live music during the week and dance parties on the weekends.
+Kino Eye had arrived as THE place for the expat crowd and english teachers and happening locals to congregate in Busan.
 A place to see and be seen.

-Then in 2018 another report, from the lone member of our ten person team still in the game, albeit hobbling considerably.
-Now with two kids and a graying crop of hair: “nothing perfect lasts, lads”, he wrote.
+Then in 2018 another report, from the lone member of our original Busan crew still in the game, albeit hobbling noticeably from the weight of such responsibility.
+“Nothing perfect lasts, lads”, he wrote our group thread.
 Kino Eye had closed.

 Sundays were the only days it was closed when we lived there.
 But not for us.
 After all, where else would we go?
-The owner would open it up and serve half price beers as we screened international films not available anywhere else in the region.
+The owner would open it up for our little rag-tag collective and serve half price beers as we screened international films not available anywhere else in the region.
 We’d order takeout and spend the day feeling as close to “home” as we ever would on the peninsula.
+Somehow knowing days like that may never happen again.

 Where: Busan, South Korea, Kyungsung Dae District.

-What to do: Kino Eye is an independent film themed bar, so tasty flicks are always playing.
-Best music selection in town.
-Plus darts & foosball & potentially a boisterous go-stop game in the far corner.
+What to do: Kino Eye was an independent film themed bar with the best music selection in town.
+It had darts, foosball and if you listened close, the ghost of a boisterous go-stop game at the far corner table.

 SHOTS 4 BLOG